kubukoz/sup/README.md

 in sup - they are simply beyond the scope of health checks.
 Although some of these can be implemented by users and used with sup, they're not officially supported.

-Another design decision is that health checks are binary - a service is either healthy or not, and there's no "unknown" state.
+Another design decision is that health is binary - a service is either healthy or not, and there's no "unknown" state.